 Since leaving Bournemouth Local Authority in 2015 her successful track record of working with a wide range of schools and learners, including those in more challenging circumstances, has led to Hilary’s skills and expertise in school improvement and system leadership being sought by a range of schools, academies, teaching schools, local authorities and other organisations across the country.
 Her drive to improve outcomes for all learners, with a particular focus on those who are vulnerable to underachievement, underpins all her work with school leaders, classroom practitioners, pupils and their families.
 Hilary is actively involved at a national level in the development of policy and practice in respect of children and young people with special educational needs.

 She holds an MA in Education, BA in Education, PGCE, NPQH, and Advanced Diploma in Special Education.
 Hilary is also a trained coach and facilitator and assessor for the NPQH and NPQSL.
 She contributes to the Master’s level SENCo Accreditation course in partnership with the University of Exeter as both a lecturer and member of the management group on behalf of Linwood Teaching School Alliance.

-Peter was appointed to the board of UK Athletics in 2016, where he is the Senior Independent Director.
-He is an active investor and mentor in social enterprise, and a regular speaker in schools on business and careers.
-Having personally benefitted from free school meals and strong local schools as a child, he is passionate about the importance of providing great schools for all.
-Peter and his family have lived in Wimborne for many years.
+Peter is Chair of United World Schools, a charity which operates over 200 primary schools in developing countries, providing an education to children in remote areas who would otherwise be working on the land.
+Having personally benefitted from free school meals and strong local schools as a child, Peter is passionate about the importance of providing great schools for all.
+He and his family have lived in Wimborne for many years.

 Liz West (CEO)